Alistair has worked for the Social Investment Agency since its establishment as the Social Investment Unit in 2015.

-Alistair has worked with the Agency since its establishment as the Social Investment Unit in 2015.
-He has held a number of roles, including Deputy Chief Executive, Social Investment & Delivery, leading work on the implementation of social investment, and Deputy Chief Executive, Strategy & Performance.
+In that time, he has held several roles, including Director, Office of the Secretary; Deputy Chief Executive, Social Investment & Delivery, leading work on the implementation of social investment; and Deputy Chief Executive, Strategy & Performance.

-Alistair spent close to ten years working as Ministerial Advisor for a variety of Ministers, primarily covering social portfolios.
+Alistair spent almost ten years working as Ministerial Advisor for a variety of Ministers, primarily covering social portfolios.
 This experience has supported his passion for improved social sector decision-making and practice.
+He has an extensive background in public relations, having worked for some of the world’s leading public relations firms in London, Hong Kong, the UAE, and Wellington.

 Aphra leads SIA’s central agency responsibilities and works to influence the public service to adopt social investment approaches.
 Her portfolio includes: leading policy development and legislative change, coordinating a common central agency approach to social investment, setting standards for social investment, and influencing change across the social sector as agencies adopt new approaches.